Crypto License in Poland - FAQ

 11. What is capital requirements to be held through the business activities in the field of virtual currencies?

 Minimum share capital of Polish Limited Liability Company (“Sp. z o.o.” ) is PLN 5.000.
 Our Law Firm in Poland recommend staying with minimum share capital of 5.000 złotych.
 Higher share capital is connected with higher incorporation fees.
-Moreover, it hast to underlined that shareholder is not obligated to transfer this amount into company’s bank account.
+Moreover, it has to be underlined that shareholder is not obligated to transfer this amount into company’s bank account.
 Client has to only sign statement that share capital is covered by PLN 5.000.
 PLN 5.000 of share capital is sufficient for obtaining crypto license in Poland.

 12. What is the required structure of Polish crypto company in terms of directors and shareholders?
 Do shareholders of Polish company in Poland may be foreigners?
 Does company require to have local directors?